 A recipient can also deduct, on line 232 of their return, legal and accounting fees incurred to try to make child support payments non-taxable.

 A recipient cannot claim legal and accounting fees incurred to:

 - establish child custody or visitation rights.

-Legal fees paid to collect a lump-sum payment, which does not qualify as a support payment are not deductible (see Lump-sum payments).
+Legal and accounting fees paid to collect a lump-sum payment, which does not qualify as a support payment are not deductible.

-When you file your income tax and benefit return, do not include your receipts or cancelled cheques, or your court order or written agreement.
+When you file your return, do not include your receipts or cancelled cheques, or your court order or written agreement.
 Keep them in case we ask to see them.

 If a court order or written agreement requires payment of spousal support, it must be registered with us.
 By doing so, we are able to verify the part of your payments that is spousal support and, if applicable, the part that is child support.
-You will also avoid unnecessary delays and adjustments to your income tax and benefit return.
+You will also avoid unnecessary delays and adjustments to your return.

 To register your court order or written agreement, follow the instructions on Form T1158, Registration of Family Support Payments.
-Do not include your order or agreement with your income tax and benefit return.
+Do not include your order or agreement with your return.